Dam removal project in action

-We are in the midst of a major dam removal project in Colchester that will result in cleaner water reaching Lake Champlain and restored wetland habitat.
+We are in the midst of a major dam removal and wetland restoration project in Colchester that will result in cleaner water reaching Lake Champlain and restored wetland habitat.
 Here, our ecologist Allaire Diamond explains how we are removing a 70-year-old dam on Crooked Creek.

 The dam had been causing erosion downstream